 Stream live data from Vicon IMUs

-Nexus 2.10 enables you to stream live data from your Vicon IMUs so that you can visualize the outputs in real time.
+Nexus 2.10 and later enables you to stream live data from your Vicon IMUs so that you can visualize the outputs in real time.

 You can use any of the data channels from the IMU: